jhall/jhall.github.io/_pages/research.md

 ### Working papers

 "Inframarginal Travelers and Transportation Policy."
-Revisions requested by the *International Economic Review*.
+Conditionally accepted by the *International Economic Review*.
 [Working paper](https://papers.ssrn.com/abstract=3424097).

 "VancUber: The Effect of Ride-Hailing on Public Transportation, Congestion, and Traffic Fatalities" (with John Cairncross and Craig Palsson).
 Revisions requested by the *Canadian Journal of Economics*.
 [Working paper](/documents/Vancouver_and_Uber.pdf).